How can you live more fully into your own divine light?

-As a spiritual counselor — also known as a spiritual guide or director — I support you in the sacred process of becoming your truest self, a process of healing, returning, strengthening and growing that unfolds in unique ways for each person.
+As a spiritual guide — also known as a spiritual companion or director — I support you in the sacred process of becoming your truest self, a process of healing, returning, strengthening and growing that unfolds in unique ways for each person.

-We listen together to what is stirring in you – the challenges and struggles, the stuck places, the fears, anxieties and griefs, the glimmers and yearnings, the inklings and inspirations, the body’s communications – we listen to all of these as signposts on your spiritual journey, as divine invitations into greater wholeness and self realization.
-We listen with curiosity, compassion and love to anything that bubbles up and we honor all of the pieces as sacred, tending to the brokenness as well as to your emerging center.
+We listen together to what is stirring in you – the challenges and struggles, the stuck places, the fears, anxieties and griefs, the glimmers and yearnings, the body’s communications – we listen to all of these as signposts on your spiritual journey, as divine invitations into greater self awareness, wholeness and self realization.
+We listen with curiosity, compassion and love to anything that bubbles up and we honor all of the pieces as sacred, tending to the brokenness as well as to your emerging center, your ever present, indestructible divine indwelling.

-We work to strengthen your relationship with the Beyond as you understand it and to strengthen your own inner knowing, to support you in developing your capacity to drop into yourself and find your intuitive divine core, your Resting Place, and to live and act from that place.
+We work to strengthen your relationship with the Beyond as you understand it and to strengthen your own inner knowing, to support you in developing your capacity to drop into yourself and find your intuitive divine core, your Resting Place, to live and act from that place, and from that place, to offer love and healing to the wounded parts of yourself and others.

 We slow down and make space for Mystery.
-We slow down and make space for Spirit to accompany you and to show you the way, your way.
+We slow down and make space for Spirit to accompany you and to show you the way, your way, learning to let go of control and to trust what unfolds, to trust what is inviting you into greater freedom and manifestation.

 Interested in exploring further?
 Please contact me to set up a free consultation.